Tanishq-01/summary-for-2009.05241/README.md

 It can be inferred from images that including the regularizer term has made distribution of predicted values concentrated across lot of labels instead of single label.

+###Experiment
+The efficacy of MID is commpared against several effective MI attacks.
+Defense baseline is compared with DP as well as other defences available for single model or attack.